-- Find and treat any problems caused by poor food intake
+- Finding and treating any problems caused by poor food intake

 The length and intensity of treatment will vary.
 It may take many years to fully manage anorexia.
 Treatment should include more than one approach but may include:

 Therapy can address harmful thought patterns, anxiety, and poor self-esteem.
 The goal is to develop a more positive attitude about food and body image.